Odette Dynasty O’Hara

 Michael: Really?

-Sabrina: Yes and that was just like the coolest movie ever like Tim Curry like dressed up like he was like oh my gosh like.
+Sabrina: Yes.
+And that was just, like, the coolest movie ever, like, Tim Curry dressed up like he was, like, oh my gosh, like…

 Michael: He did, he did.

 Michael: Well, this is fun.
-So, I graduated College in 2009 or 2008, December of that year and it was during the end of that year that I ended up coming out now as authentic with who I was and church no longer needed me– and I don’t like them they have their rules.
-And ended up I ended up homeless for a period of time and it was a group of nine drag queens who took me into a one bedroom apartment like, smell of man musk and Victoria’s Secret love spell was everywhere.
+So, I graduated college in 2009… or 2008, December of that year.
+And it was during the, the end of that year that I ended up coming out, and I was authentic with who I was.
+And the church no longer needed me.
+And I, I don’t like them; they have their rules.
+Um, and ended up… I ended up homeless for a period of time.
+And it was a group of nine drag queens who took me into a one-bedroom apartment, like, the smell of man musk and Victoria’s Secret Love Spell was everywhere.

-Michael: So it ended up they dressed me up and put me in a talent show and I won.
+Michael: So, ended up, um, they dressed me up and put me in a talent show, and I won.
+And…

 Sabrina: That’s awesome.